Taking a flight to a well-deserved family vacay? Arm yourself with these helpful tips for flying with kids...

 2. Download lots of kid-friendly apps.
 And Disney movies, of course

 Yes, we know the dangers of too much screen time, but we’re willing to make an exception on a long haul flight!
-Download your kiddos favourite movies and TV series to your iPad mini, pronto (we love Sing, Frozen, Boss Baby, Moana, and episodes of Charlie and Lola or The Wiggles).
+Download your kiddos’ favourite movies and TV series to your iPad mini, pronto (we love Sing, Frozen, Boss Baby, Moana, and episodes of Charlie and Lola or The Wiggles).
 It will probably buy you an hour of peace.
 For apps, check out these faves that focus on arts, crafts and building.
-We’ve rounded up our favourite fun and educational apps for preschoolers, too.
+We’ve rounded up our favourite fun and educational apps for preschoolers.

 4. Strap on a carrier

 An Ergo Baby or a Baby Bjorn baby carrier can be a lifesaver when you’re juggling more than one child, a child that you need to contain or just a child who struggles to get to sleep.
 It will save your back if you need to pace the aisles while your baby or toddler drifts off.
 If you don’t want to risk waking them when they do pass out, simply sit back down and let them sleep on you with support.
-This is the correct time to order wine.
+This is the best time to order wine.
 A carrier also comes in handy if you’re travelling on your own and nature calls.
-We’re not saying it’s ideal to visit the bathroom with a child strapped to you but if you don’t want to leave your child alone or with the cabin crew, then a momma’s gotta do what a momma’s gotta do.
+We’re not saying it’s ideal to visit the bathroom with a child strapped to you, but if you don’t want to leave your child alone or with the cabin crew, then a momma’s gotta do what a momma’s gotta do.

 5. Bring sleep enhancers